 In order to meet the requirements of the consent decree that MSD signed with the Commonwealth of Kentucky's Environmental and Public Protection Cabinet (KEPPC) and the U.S. Environmental Protection Agency (EPA) in 2005 to address sanitary and combined sewer overflows; Project WIN - or Waterway Improvements Now - was created.
 Project WIN is a comprehensive sewer improvement plan and it includes the implementation of sewer improvement projects to minimize the impact of combined sewer overflows, eliminate sanitary sewer overflows, and rehabilitate the community's aging sewer system.
 In addition, it also involves keeping the public informed of potential health risks, financial impacts, and construction project activity.
-MSD established a Wet Weather Stakeholder Group to ensure that the plans would reflect community interests in accordance with the Consent Decree.
-The group volunteered more than 100 hours of time through a series of meetings that spanned over two years.
+Project WIN is estimated to cost approximately \$850 million over a twenty-year period.
+In April 2009, MSD entered into an amended consent decree to address sanitary sewer overflows and unauthorized discharges from MSD's sanitary sewer system, combined sewer system, water quality treatment centers, and discharges from MSD's combined sewer overflow locations identified in the Kentucky Pollutant Discharge Elimination System permit for the Morris Forman Water Quality Treatment Center.